phtaedrus/finesse/README.md

 and additional support and distributed pandas dataframes, I wanted to build something
 I think it's especially important to build a maleable structure.
-SQL and Pandas may not actually be needed in this context, however, together they provide
+SQL and Pandas may not both be needed in this context, however, together they provide a duo support system and modular framework that removes the bulk of processing from the (presumed lightweight database) relational store.

 2. The scalability of this architecture is a major factor in why a declarative and object oriented structure has been used.